neoslab/tutorials/cracking-the-hash-unmasking-pass-the-hash-attacks/readme.md

+## Introduction

+In the realm of cybersecurity, **pass-the-hash** attacks have become a potent weapon for attackers.
+By leveraging password hashes, adversaries can bypass the need for plaintext passwords and gain unauthorized access to systems.
+In this tutorial, we’ll explore the mechanics of pass-the-hash attacks, from understanding hash structures to practical exploitation techniques.
+Buckle up as we delve into the dark corners of authentication security.

 > The **Pass-The-Hash** technique is an essential foundation of lateral movement on Windows.
 It allows you to assign the rights associated with a user based solely on their NT hash.
 However, this technique, which is commonly used by **Mimikatz**, is easily detectable.
 Besides, it requires requesting Local Administrator rights to write to the **LSASS.exe** process.

 In this article, we will briefly see how Pass-The-Hash works, and then analyze how Mimikatz's PTH (Pass-The-Hash) module works.
 Finally, we will see a technique offering better OPSec (Operation Security) and not requiring Local Administrator rights.